 An Overview of Magnetron Sputtering

 Sputter deposition is the process whereby particles of the sputtering materials are sputtered out and deposited on a substrate to form a film.
 Since ions are charged particles, we can add magnetic fields to control their speed and behavior.
-And that’s how its name “magnetron sputtering” comes from.
+And that’s where its name “magnetron sputtering” comes from.

 The first magnetron sputtering source with a patent filed is a planar magnetron sputtering source invented by John S. Chapin in 1974.
 At that time, although conventional diode sputtering can deposit extremely thin films down to the atomic scale, its sputtering speed is slow and it only works for small-area coating.
 Besides, the bombardment of the substrate can also create overheating or damage to the object to be coated.